What Service Do You Require?

 Birth of a U.S. Citizen Abroad

 When a child is born overseas to a U.S. citizen parent or parents, the citizen parent(s) may be able to transmit U.S. citizenship to that child at birth.
 For children born in wedlock to two U.S. citizen parents, the parents only need to provide proof that at least one parent resided in the U.S. prior to the birth.
-If only one parent is a U.S. citizen, the citizen parent must show that s/he resided in the U.S. for five years (two after the age of 14) prior to the birth of the child.
+If only one parent is a U.S. citizen, the citizen parent must show that s/he resided in the U.S. for at least five years (including two years after the age of 14) prior to the birth of the child.
 For children born out of wedlock, or prior to November 1986, please see Acquisition of U.S. Citizenship by a Child Born Abroad.

 Applying for a Consular Report of Birth Abroad of a U.S. Citizen